-Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist the EPA in determining their occurrence in drinking water and whether future regulation is warranted.
+1 Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist U.S. EPA in determining their occurrence in drinking water and whether future regulation is warranted.